nklsxn/mqr/docs/user_guide/inference.md

 The module contains functions that calculate **sample size**, **confidence intervals** and **hypothesis tests**.
-Where a function calls another library to calculate a result, the function's docstring shows the library and functions that is called.
+Where a function calls another library to calculate a result, the function's docstring shows the library and function that is called.

 ## Structure of the <tt>inference</tt> module